hexa-decim8/girltalk/README.md

 ### How do I get set up? ###
 Prior to running girltalk.sh, operators should have a domain name at hand to give to the script to enable the host to access it once it has been put into the NAT'd environment.
 The easiest way to enable this is to create a dynDNS domain, and have the domain point to the infrastructure the operators intend to use.

-PLEASE NOTE!
-At this time, the best way to use this script is to ensure that the C2 is available when the script is first run so that the hmu.sh file can be successfully transferred.
+The best way to use this script is to ensure that the C2 is available when the script is first run so that the hmu.sh file can be successfully transferred.
 This functionality may change in a future release, but girltalk was build with this usecase in mind.

 GirlTalk is a simple script that automates the reverse SSH tunnel setup process.
 The script has been developed and tested in Debian derivative environments, but can easily be